Long-Term Disability Insurance for Otolaryngologists

 - Contact your insurance company – Notify your insurer about your disability and request the required claim forms.

 - Complete the forms thoroughly – Fill out the forms with accurate and detailed information about your condition.
-Consult with Abell and Capitan Law to ensure everything is in order.
+Consult with Capitan Law to ensure everything is in order.

 - Submit the claim – Send the completed forms and supporting documents to your insurance company by the deadline.